vedph/cadmus_web/doc/editor-components.md

 - `getModelFromJson(json: string = null): T`: get the model from the specified JSON code, or from the current json property if no JSON code is specified.
 This is just a helper method for parsing JSON code (when truthy), and casting it to the template argument type.
 - `getModelFromForm(): T`: implement in derived classes to get the model from form's controls.
 This is used when saving (=data goes to the output `jsonChange` event).
 - `updateJson(json: string)`: update the `json` property from the specified code, without triggering a call to `onModelSet`.
+- `trimIfAny`: a utility function for trimming a string, and optionally flatten and normalize its whitespaces.
+This is often the case when saving user input into a model.
 - `close()`: emit the close editor request event.
 Note that an eventual dirty prompt is deferred to the guard.
 - `save()`: if the root form is valid, get the model from its controls, serialize it into JSON and emit the JSON change event, marking the root form as pristine.